meghan-odonnell/100-days-of-code/r1-log.md

 ## R1D17 - June 05

 Back from family break and working on Codewars to get back in the swing of things.

+## R1D18 - June 06

+Adding some error messages to the API call catch method

+## R1D19 - June 07

+Reading up on props in Vue.
+I'm trying to figure out how to pass the one API data to the other API

+## R1D20 - June 18

+Setup Plant site project and searching for an API to use

+## R1D21 - June 19

+Working on login page format

+## R1D22 - June 20

+Formatting login form and registration forms.
+Borders, spacing, alignment, containers, etc

+## R1D23 - June 21

+Working on a sticky navbar and formatting.
+Working on a sticky navbar and formatting